-Objective: Facilitating supplier switching by limiting the scope of switching and exit fees, and making them more visible and easier to understand in the event that they are Option 0 Option $0+$ Option 1 Option 2 Stronger enforcement, following the clarification of certain concrete requirements in the current legislation through an interpretative note.
+Objective: Facilitating supplier switching by limiting the scope of switching and exit fees, and making them more visible and easier to understand in the event that they are used.
+Option 0 Option 0+ Option 1 Option 2 BAU/Stronger enforcement Stronger enforcement, following the clarification of certain concrete requirements in the current legislation through an interpretative note.
 Legislation to define and outlaw all fees to EU household consumers associated with switching suppliers, apart from: 1) exit fees for fixed-term supply contracts; 2) fees associated with energy efficiency or other bundled energy services or investments.
 For both exceptions, exit fees must be cost-reflective.
 Legislation to define and outlaw all fees to EU household consumers associated with switching suppliers.
+Pros: - Evidence may suggest a degree of non- enforcement of existing legislation by national authorities No new legislative intervention necessary.
 Pros: - Non-enforcement may be due to complex existing legislation No new legislative intervention necessary.
 Pros: - Considerably reduces the prevalence of fees associated with switching suppliers, and hence financial/psychological barriers to switching.
 Pros: - Completely eliminates one financial/psychological barrier to switching Simple measure removes doubt amongst consumers The clearest, most enforceable requirement without exceptions.
-Cons: - Continued ambiguity in existing legislation may impede enforcement The vast majority of switching-related fees faced by consumers are permitted under current EU legislation Certain MS might ignore the interpretative current EU legislation Certain MS might ignore the interpretative note.
+Cons: - Continued ambiguity in existing legislation may impede enforcement The vast majority of switching-related fees faced by consumers are permitted under current EU legislation.
+Cons: - The vast majority of switching-related fees faced by consumers are permitted under current EU legislation Certain MS might ignore the interpretative note.
 Cons: - Marginally reduces the range of contracts available to consumers, thereby limiting innovation An element of interpretation remains around exceptions to the ban on fees associated with switching suppliers.
-Cons: - Would further restrict innovation and consumer choice, notably regarding financing options for beneficial investment in energy equipment as part of innovation around exceptions to the ban on fees associated with switching suppliers Impedes the EU's decarbonisation objectives, albeit marginally.
-Option 0+ Stronger enforcement, following the clarification of certain concrete requirements in the current legislation through an interpretative note.
-Pros: Non-enforcement may be due to complex existing legislation.
-No new legislative intervention necessary.
-Cons: The vast majority of switching-related fees faced by consumers are permitted under current EU legislation.
-Certain MS might ignore the interpretative note.
-Option 0+ Stronger enforcement, following the clarification of certain concrete requirements in the current legislation through an interpretative note.
-Pros: - Non-enforcement may be due to complex existing legislation No new legislative intervention necessary No new legislative intervention necessary.
-Cons: - The vast majority of switching-related fees faced by consumers are permitted under current EU legislation Certain MS might ignore the interpretative note.
-Option 1 Legislation to define and outlaw all fees to EU household consumers associated with switching suppliers, apart from: 1) exit fees for fixed-term supply contracts; 2) fees associated with energy efficiency or other bundled energy services or investments.
-For both exceptions, exit fees must be cost-reflective.
-Pros: - Considerably reduces the prevalence of fees associated with switching suppliers, and hence financial/psychological barriers to switching.
-Cons: - Marginally reduces the range of contracts available to consumers, thereby limiting innovation An element of interpretation remains around exceptions to the ban on fees
+Cons: - Would further restrict innovation and consumer choice, notably regarding financing options for beneficial investments in energy equipment as part of innovative supply products e.g. self-generation, energy efficiency, etc Impedes the EU's decarbonisation objectives, albeit marginally.